andressamachado/JavaProgrammingMasterClass/README.md

 - [ ] Section 22 : Migrating Java Projects to Java 9

-#### Classes, Challenges and MasterChallenges are divided into its related section to be easily managed.
+#### Classes, Challenges and MasterChallenges are divided into each related section to be easily managed.

 Course taken in conjunction with the book ***Java How to Program, Early Objects*** *Eleventh Edition by Paul J Deitel and Harvey Deitel*.